-There may be occasions when feedback stings, especially when it comes from me.
-I know and I apologize beforehand.
+Regardless of my focus, there may be occasions when my feedback stings.
+For example, I might tell you that you need to rewrite something and to re-submit it.
+If that is the case, and if my instructions "sting," I apologize.
 Please do not mistake my written feedback for the type of person I think you are.
 In other words, what I say does not reflect how I feel about you as an individual.
-My written feedback is not meant to invoke frustration, so please let me know if that is how you wind up feeling.
+My written feedback is not meant to invoke frustration; my feedback is meant to make you a stronger communicator.